 Transition metal catalysis

-The development of new transition metal-catalyzed transformations has been at the center of our research for years and extends to a plethora of methodologies.
-Today, we’re focusing our efforts on palladium, which allowed us to develop asymmetric allylic alkylation, copper or scandium, for enantioselective cascade reactions, and rhodium, for the development of innovative C-H activation methods.
-Although the applicability of these research topics can seem widespread, they’re all carried out with a common mindset: taking advantage of an unique reactivity pattern to tackle synthetic challenges with high reactivity and selectivity.
+The development of new transition metal-catalyzed transformations has been at the center of our research for the past decade and extends to a plethora of methodologies.
+Today, we’re particularly focused on asymmetric metal-catalysed allylic alkylation processes, as well as various enantioselective copper- and scandium-catalysed cascade reactions and some rhodium-catalysed C-H activation methods.
+Although the applicability of these research topics can seem widespread, they’re all carried out with a common mindset: taking advantage of a unique reactivity pattern to tackle synthetic challenges with a special emphasis given to reactivity and selectivity.

 DNA-based asymmetric catalysis